 Better Training and Career Opportunities

-In times before video conferencing, medical professionals had to travel to physical locations in order to share their knowledge and skills with colleagues.
+Before video conferencing, medical professionals had to travel to physical locations to share their knowledge and skills with colleagues.
 Granted, not everyone could afford to take a break from their hospital duties, so many doctors were simply left behind.

-Video conferences in healthcare help build trust and improve communication between employees, as evidenced by research from Forbes Insights.
-Trust is crucial in the healthcare industry, where people need to act as a team and face difficult decisions on a daily basis.
+Video conferences in healthcare help build trust and improve communication between employees, as evidenced by Forbes Insights research.
+Trust is crucial in the healthcare industry, where people need to act as a team and face difficult decisions daily.

 Medical students also benefit from video conferencing, since they no longer need to travel halfway across the country to observe rare operations.
 They can just connect to the special telepresence tech and watch the surgery in real-time.